 \section{Pulsar Distance Wrapping Problem}

-A crucial problem in parameter estimation from continuous gravitational wave pulsar timing residuals is the ``pulsar distance wrapping problem'' \citep{Ellis_2013, CC_main_paper}.
+A crucial problem in parameter estimation from continuous gravitational wave pulsar timing residuals is the `pulsar distance wrapping problem' \citep{CC_main_paper, Ellis_2013}.
 The pulsar distance $L$ affects the phase of the timing residual terms (see equations~\ref{eqn: Res(t) pw mono phase E and P}, \ref{eqn: Res(t) pw freq evo phase E and P}, \ref{eqn: Res(t) fresnel mono phase E and P}, and~\ref{eqn: Res(t) fresnel freq evo phase E and P}).
 Since the phase wraps around the interval $[0,2\pi)$, if the pulsar distance is an unrestricted free parameter, it can become difficult or even impossible to recover in parameter estimation.\footnote{Interestingly, it is also because the phase wraps around $2\pi$ that we can even try to measure $R$ from the Fresnel formalism in the first place!
 Corrections of $\mathcal{O}\left(\frac{L}{R}\right)$ to the amplitude of the timing residual model would likely be impossible to measure.
 However, corrections of $\mathcal{O}\left(\frac{L}{R}\right)$ that appear in the \textit{phase} they can become appreciable over the $2\pi$-interval through the Fresnel number.
 If the phase did not cycle on the interval $[0,2\pi)$, then the Fresnel term in the retarded time equation~\ref{eqn:retarded time} would remain a much smaller correction to the plane-wave approximation and not contribute in a significant way to the overall timing residual.
-This idea was briefly discussed in Sections~\ref{subsec: PW vs Fresnel} and~\ref{subsec: fresnel, mono}.} Consider for example the two monochromatic regimes IA and IIA.
-Given their pulsar term phase dependence $\Theta_p$ on $L$ (equations~\ref{eqn: Res(t) pw mono phase E and P} and~\ref{eqn: Res(t) fresnel mono phase E and P}), any $L^{'} = L + \Delta L_n$ where:
+This idea was briefly discussed in Sections~\ref{subsec: PW vs Fresnel} and~\ref{subsec: fresnel, mono}.} Consider, for example, the two monochromatic regimes IA and IIA.
+Given their pulsar term phase dependence $\Theta_p$ on $L$ (equations~\ref{eqn: Res(t) pw mono phase E and P} and~\ref{eqn: Res(t) fresnel mono phase E and P}), any $L^{'} = L \pm \Delta L_n$ where:

 for $n \in \mathbb{Z}$ will give the same timing residual.
-We will refer to $\Delta L_1$ for the \textit{plane-wave monochromatic case} as ``one wrapping cycle'' in this paper and in the calculations in our results section.
+We will refer to $\Delta L_1$ for the \textit{plane-wave monochromatic case} as `one wrapping cycle' in this paper.
 Note, assuming $\hat{r}\cdot\hat{p} \neq \pm 1$, the Fresnel $\Delta L_n$ reduces to the plane-wave $\Delta L_n$ in the limit $R\rightarrow\infty$ as expected.
-The frequency evolution regimes don't have an easily defined quantity like this because their frequencies are time-dependent.
+The frequency evolution regimes do not have an easily defined quantity like this because their frequencies are time-dependent.